The rebellions, coups, kidnappings, revolutions, putschs, and all out

 and free will, determines the outcome of the story.
 With Plarr overseeing Fortnum’s health, The Honorary Consul has much the same

-setup, though, to be open, the individuals’ fates in the two novels move through
+setup, though, to be fair, the individuals’ fates in the two novels move through

 from strong drink, his moral stance bears direct comparison to the peripatetic